retorquere/zotero-storage-scanner/README.md

+*If you are on `Zotero 5` this plugin has a very high likelyhood of failing* (eg no reports of succes)

+---

 # Zotero Storage Scanner

 This plugin scans your storage for missing attachments and possible duplicates

 Install by downloading the [latest version](https://raw.github.com/retorquere/zotero-storage-scanner/master/zotero-storage-scanner-0.0.16.xpi).

+---

 ## Support -- read carefully